 We always put aside credit on your account, usually about the cost of one month’s energy.
 This amount helps with any changes in usage and costs over time.
 Any remaining credit (more than £5) will be automatically refunded through your Direct Debit at your review, providing it’s based on an actual meter reading.

 We may need to increase your payments if your request a refund, as you will no longer have the credit reserved for your future costs.

-If you’re a standing order or budget card customer, you can contact us to see if you're eligible for a refund.
+If you’re a budget card customer, you can contact us to see if you're eligible for a refund.

 Refunds if you've moved home or changed supplier